-With Windows 10 April 2018 Update, Microsoft removed the HomeGroup feature and introduced a new feature called Nearby Sharing.
-As per Microsoft “Nearby Sharing feature, allow users to transfer files over Wi-Fi (does not use your internet bandwidth) or Bluetooth (when devices are not connected to the same Wi-Fi network).
+With Windows 10 Update, Microsoft removed the HomeGroup feature and introduced a new feature called Nearby Sharing.
+As per Microsoft “Nearby Sharing feature, allows users to transfer files over Wi-Fi (does not use your internet bandwidth) or Bluetooth (when devices are not connected to the same Wi-Fi network).
 That means you can quickly share files between two Windows 10 devices without connecting them with an Ethernet cable.
-Overall We have a good experience with this feature but few users reports:
+Overall We have a good experience with this feature but few users reported:

 Windows 10 Nearby sharing feature Notworking

 Bluetooth it Turned on and working properly, But cannot get this new ” nearby sharing” feature to work at all.
 And Some users report The Device is discovered but They cant share files & folders to it, again some others report The files are send slowly while transfer using nearby sharing feature, Windows didnt displaying nearby sharing notifications etc

 If you are also facing any of these problems While using Windows 10 nearby sharing features or Can not connect nearby devices here are some solutions you may try to fix the issue.

 Make sure you are using the latest Windows 10

 As we discussed before nearby feature was introduced on the Windows 10 update so check and make sure your both (the PC you’re sharing from and the one you’re sharing too) devices are using Windows 10.
 To check the Windows 10 version,